rrushabh/MRI-Diffusion/README.md

 # MRI-Diffusion
 Exploring diffusion modelling as a method for interpolation and extrapolation on human brain MRI image data.

+This notebook lays out the diffusion model architecture used, as well as a training loop to train the model with implemented learning rate and corruption noise scheduling.
+The corruption_channels parameter allows the user to specify the type of training experiment they wish to carry out.
+Indexes can be specified to corrupt specific slices in the input set of 5 consecutive MRI images.
+This is a flexible approach to carrying out training for multiple different objectives, such as interpolation, extrapolation and pure image generation.

 # Hyper Parameters
 ## num_decoders
 This parameter defines how many corruption blocks and Unets will exist in the model.